pinecone-io/pinecone-ts-client/README.md

 ### Upgrading the SDK

 > [!NOTE]
-> For notes on changes between major versions, see the migration guides:
+> For notes on breaking changes between versions, see the [migration guides](./guides/upgrading/).
->
-> - [v2 Migration Guide](./guides/upgrading/v2-migration.md) - Upgrading from v1.x to v2.x
-> - [v1 Migration Guide](./guides/upgrading/v1-migration.md) - Upgrading from v0.x to v1.x

 ## Prerequisites